Press Release Commercial Robbery 3000 Randleman Road

 Commercial Robbery

-GREENSBORO, NC (August 29, 2017) – On 8.29.2017 at 10:02 p.m. – Police responded to Family Dollar on 3000 Randleman Road in reference to a robbery from business.
-Two men armed with handguns entered the business and demanded money.
-They left on foot with an undisclosed amount of cash.
-No injuries were reported.
+GREENSBORO, NC (April 29, 2021) – On 4.29.2021 at 9:10 p.m. police responded to the Family Dollar on 3000 Randleman Road reference a robbery of business.
+A man armed with a handgun entered the business and took an undisclosed amount of cash before leaving on foot.

-The suspects were described as two black-males wearing black masks and grey sweatpants.
+The suspect was described as a black-male-short and slim-build wearing a black mask and dark color clothing.
+There is no additional information at this time.
+The investigation is ongoing.

+Anyone with information about this incident is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
+Citizens can also download the mobile P3tips app for Apple<apps.apple.com/us/app/p3-tips/id997141662> or Android<play.google.com/store/apps/details?id=com.p3tips.mob&hl=en> phones to submit a mobile tip, or go to P3tips.org to submit a web tip.
+All tips to Crime Stoppers are completely anonymous.

 =======================================================